 Officer Harold Scott of the Omaha Police Department arrived at the scene of the shooting at approximately 12:30 a.m. and discovered Perry's body on the sidewalk in front of 4614 Redman Avenue, surrounded by a crowd of people.
 Omaha police officer Stefan Davis, upon nearing the scene of the murder, was notified of people who had fled the area.
 Later, Davis received notification that all suspects were in custody.
 Earnest, however, was not arrested until October 9, 1999 (a little over a month after the crime).

 In 2000, a jury found Earnest Jackson guilty of first-degree murder but acquitted him of the use of a deadly weapon charge.

 The court sentenced Earnest to life imprisonment for the first-degree murder conviction.
 Jackson’s conviction solely rested on the testimony of eyewitness Elexsis Fulton.
 The identifying facts were slim: a man who was “dark-skinned with braided hair and a blue “FUBU” brand shirt.”

-A Second Chance: Resentencing
+Opportunity for a Second Chance: Resentencing following Miller

 After a series of appeals, Earnest's life sentence was vacated because he was sentenced to a life term at the age of 17 years old.
 Under a new SCOTUS decision, this violated the 8th Amendment (Miller v.
 Alabama).
 The court went on to state, "But we still have a person here who is dead, and your client, the defendant, was convicted of his murder, and so I think anything but a substantial period of incarceration would be inappropriate."